Cpl. Gilbert A. Ryman was born in 1914 in Greenwood

 step-brother, he was raised at 412 North Terrace

-weaver in the Rock River Woolen Mills and joined the
+in the Rock River Woolen Mills.
+At some point,

-In November, 1940, the tank company was sent to Fort Knox for training as A Company, 192nd Tank Battalion.
+On November 28, 1940, the tank company was sent to Fort Knox for training as A Company, 192nd Tank Battalion.
 It was there that Gilbert learned the necessary skills of a company clerk and became one of the clerks for A Company.
 It was his job to distribute the company's mail each day.
-While training at Ft, he became engaged to Devota Buggs sister of Wayne Buggs, of A Company.
+While training there, he became engaged to Devota Buggs the sister of Wayne Buggs of A Company.

-Almost a year after arriving in Kentucky, his battalion, the 192nd Tank Battalion, was sent to Louisiana to take part in maneuvers.
+Almost a year after arriving in Kentucky, his battalion, the 192nd Tank Battalion, was sent to Louisiana to take part in maneuvers from September 1st through 30th.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
-Knox, the battalion remained at Camp Polk.
+Knox, the battalion was ordered to Camp Polk, Louisiana.
 None of the members had any idea why they were being kept there.

-At the fort, they were greeted by Colonel Edward King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.